Table of Contents Show

 “If you give people nothingness, they can ponder what can be achieved from that nothingness.”
 This statement reflects the Zen foundation of Ando’s work.
 Where other architects add, Ando subtracts, trusting that emptiness can be more powerful than ornament.

 “I believe that the way people live can be directed a little by architecture.”
-This modest claim belies the radical ambition of his projects.
+This modest claim hides the radical ambition of his projects.
 The Row House in Sumiyoshi literally forces its inhabitants to engage with weather and seasons during daily routines, gently reshaping how they experience nature.

 “When you look at Japanese traditional architecture, you have to look at Japanese culture and its relationship with nature.
 You can actually live in a harmonious, close contact with nature, and this is very unique to Japan.”
 For Ando, architecture is inseparable from cultural context.
 His work translates this Japanese sensitivity into contemporary concrete forms that resonate universally.